 After dinner and the film screening, it was time to walk (about 30 seconds across the street) to the Rosebud Opera House.
 This is where Rosebud Centre of The Arts holds their performances.
 Inside there are about 230 seats.
 The building itself used to be a grain annex.

 The show was great.
 I think most people are probably familiar with The Wizard of Oz Dorothy and her dog Toto from Kansas get swept up in a tornado to the magical and strange land of Oz.
-If you’ve seen the famous movie with Judy Garland, this version of the musical is pretty similar, except there are few extra songs not in the film.
+If you’ve seen the famous movie with Judy Garland, this version of the musical is pretty similar, except there are a few extra songs not in the film.
 The cast isn’t huge, but everyone was fantastic.
 I loved the staging, it was creative and straightforward in its use.

 Intermission